Skip to content

 8 Menopause Self-Care Tips [Best Practices to Manage Menopause Symptoms]

 Menopause marks the end of a woman’s reproductive years.
 This natural biological process occurs between the ages of 45-55.
-Menopause is a natural phase in women’s lives that brings a lot of changes in their bodies.
+It’s a natural phase in women’s lives that brings a lot of changes in their bodies.
 Their ovaries do not produce eggs anymore and estrogen and progesterone levels begin declining.
 The shift in the hormones leads to various symptoms.
-While some women experience no symptoms, others may have moderate to severe menopause symptoms lasting for 1 to 2 years.
+While some women experience no symptoms, others may have moderate to severe menopause symptoms last several years, at times even a decade.

 Quick Update Time